-- There may be some bleeding and fluid leaking from the incision site.
+- 1 There may be some bleeding and fluid leaking from the incision site.
 This is normal after this type of surgery.
 This may continue for 24-36 hours.
 You may change and/or reinforce the bandages as needed.
-Do Not remove the white steri strip tapes covering the lower incision even if they are slightly wet or bloody. - There will be MORE swelling on days 1-3 than there is on the day of surgery.
+Do Not remove the white steri strip tapes covering the lower incision even if they are wet or bloody. - 2 There will be MORE swelling on days 1-3 than there is on the day of surgery.
 This also is normal.
 The swelling will decrease with the anti-inflammatory medication, the cryo-cuff and keeping it elevated.
 The swelling will make it more difficult to bend your knee.
-As the swelling goes down your motion will become easier. - 3.
-You may develop swelling and bruising that extends from your knee down to your calf and perhaps even to your foot over the next week.
+As the swelling goes down your motion will become easier. - 3 You may develop swelling and bruising that extends from your knee down to your calf and perhaps even to your foot over the next week.
 Do not be alarmed.
-This too is normal and it is due to gravity. - 4.
-There may be some numbness adjacent to the incision site.
-This may last for 6-12 months. - 5.
-It is also normal to develop a low-grade fever after surgery (up to 100.5°).
+This too is normal ,and it is due to gravity. - 4 There may be some numbress adjacent to the incision site.
+This may last for 6-12 months. - 5 It is also normal to develop a low-grade fever after surgery (up to 100.5°).
 This can last 2 days after surgery.
+If you have any concerns just let us know.